Geotechnical & Materials Testing Blog | Aldoa

 With Aldoa, ASTM D2216 isn’t just a test — it’s part of an integrated, profitable workflow.

-A: Oven drying at 110 ± 5°C is standard.
-Microwaves can be used with care.
+Standard practice uses oven drying at 110 ± 5°C. Microwaves can be used with care and only where permitted by specifications.

 Conclusion